 But it doesn't come easily.
 In each instance we have had to pivot out of a comfort zone and proclaim our lane because no one is standing at the finish line with a towel and a glass of water waiting to cede it to us.
 By linking our arms in sisterhood we find a new strength, a new light, a new hope for the future and a new blueprint for the young girls and boys following in our footsteps.
 Maybe one day peace will be valued as much as war, compassion and kindness more than bullying, integrity and equality more than bald-faced ambition at any cost.
 The feminine consciousness writ large can help to change our world.

 And so for this Women's History Month, March 2019, we once again present a week of writing from women.
-We want to raise the cacophony of women's voices and proclaim: I'm a Woman, I gave birth to the Universe, the whole world is my lane.
+We want to raise the symphony of women's voices and proclaim: I'm a Woman, I gave birth to the Universe, the whole world is my lane.

 Our newest editor, Nell Minow, writes beautifully below about our Women Writers Week and why we are continuing this tradition.
 Today, in addition to publishing new articles, we will also present some previously published reviews and articles that were deemed favorites.
 We want to give over the whole page to our female writers, and we will do so from today, Monday, until the end of the week.
 We hope you come along with us each day.
 Thank you, Chaz Ebert